 It is important to acknowledge stained glass’ size limitations when subdividing large windows with vertical mullions.
-As a general rule, vertical mullions in a window should be spaced on centers no more than 48 inches apart.
+As a general rule, vertical mullions in a window should be spaced on centers 42 inches apart.
+In extreme situation this may be extended to 48″ O.C. at additional expense.
 The placement of horizontal divisions in window framing is not critical.
 Stained glass panels can be stacked into vertical openings of any height that conventional glazing can span.
 Stacking is accomplished by installing saddle-bars such as steel or aluminum T, angle, or H-bar between stained glass panels.
 These bars connect the upper edges of lower panels to the lower edges of the panels above and are independent of the exterior glazing.
 This allows the weight of upper panels to be grounded directly into the mullions and not onto panels below thereby preventing buckling in lower panels.
 The exterior glazing will be continuous behind the vertical “stack” of stained glass panels.

 The size of a individual panels of stained glass can be increased towards 10 to 12 square feet with reinforcing.
 This reinforcing can take the form of galvanized steel bars soldered or wired to panels of stained glass.
 Although round bar has been the historic norm, we normally use 1/8″ by either 3/8″ or 1/2″ steel flat-bar for bracing.
 In either case reinforcement resists the forces of gravity, wind, air pressure variation, and thermal cycles which can cause buckling, bending and eventually failure of the stained glass panel.
 Steel reinforcing can adversely affect the design, installation and cost of stained glass.